nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Yukari with Vayu Bracers
 * Mitsuru with Varuna Bracers

+Try to buy more Magic Mirrors here if you can

-Take Yukari & Mitsuru (maybe Akihiko?)
+Take Yukari, Akihiko, & Mitsuru

 ### Conceited Maya & Jotun of Bloods

+* Manage tactics depending on turn order
-* Set everyone to target the Maya
+* Scan the Maya then the Jotuns when they appear
 * Turn 1: Throw a Magic Mirror
+* Goal is to do just under 500 damage before going all in (Yukari + Mitsuru -dyning once should work)
+* Manage tactics to go all in after it's turn
+* It should only summon 1 Jotun if you get the full 2+ rounds of -Dynes and Ragnoraks
-* Turn 2: Swap to Surt and Ragnorak
+* Swap everyone to Heal/Support and Poison Mist the Jotun
-* Turn 3: Scan the Jotun & Ragnorak the Maya
-* Turn 4: Set everyone to heal/support and keep throwing mirrors as needed
+* Throw additional mirrors as needed

 ## Empyrean